5 Best Blackmagic Cloud Alternatives for Video Teams in 2026

 Stay with Blackmagic Cloud If:

 Your entire production workflow happens inside DaVinci Resolve with the same core team of editors.
-If every person who needs access is a Resolve user working on shared timelines, the native integration outweighs the ecosystem limitations.
-This applies to dedicated color houses or facilities where Resolve is the only tool in use.
+If every person who needs access is a Resolve user working on shared timelines, the native integration beats the ecosystem limitations.
+This applies to dedicated color houses or facilities where Resolve is one of the few tools in use.

 Choose Frame.io If: